genomicsITER/monkeypox/README.md

 > June 22, 2022.
 Working on a How-to-download seqs and metadata from GenBank.

 > June 23, 2022.
-Added a metadata file to use with a Nextstrain-monkeypox local instance in the useful-files section.
+Added a metadata file to use with a Nextstrain-monkeypox local instance in the useful-files section; bioinformatic codes completed.

 <p align="right">